Waitsnake/CVD_Stuff/README.md

 (1 + visibility)
 ```

+Small corrections receive little additional LP.

+Large corrections receive stronger LP.

-The goal is not to create stronger color separation but to preserve local image detail in regions where severe corrections would otherwise collapse into clipped colors.
+The purpose is not stronger color separation.

+The purpose is preserving detail in regions where strong corrections would otherwise collapse into clipping.

-Practical testing has shown:
+Practical observations suggest:

 ```text
 DCK18L